Asset Management Lawyer Protecting Against Probate Cases In Highland

 Probate refers to the legal process, which automatically becomes needed if a person dies without leaving a will.
-As well, it may result in assets being frozen by the court while the will is checked for validity, and while an executor is determined.
-Supervised by the court, this is a chance for a named party – usually a spouse or relative – to be given the authority to gather the assets of the deceased, pay any outstanding debts and taxes, and transfer remaining assets to beneficiaries.
+It may also result in assets being frozen by the court while the will is checked for validity, and while an executor is determined.
+Supervised by the court, this is a chance for a named party – usually a spouse or relative – to be given the authority to gather the assets of the deceased, pay any outstanding debts and taxes, and transfer the remaining assets to beneficiaries.
 The entire process can take anywhere from six months to a year or more, depending on the complexity of the situation and any unusual assets or arguments from beneficiaries or contesting from others.

 Why Is Probate Not Required?